agiliq/agiliq-jekyll/_posts/2017-12-29-when-and-how-use-django-templateview.markdown

 TemplateView **should be used** when you want to present some information in a html page.

 TemplateView **shouldn't be used** when your page has forms and does creation or update of objects.
+In such cases FormView, CreateView or UpdateView is a better option.

 TemplateView is most suitable in following cases:

 * Showing 'about us' like pages which are static and hardly needs any context.
 Though it is easy to use context variables with TemplateView.
 * Showing pages which work with GET requests and don't have forms in it.

-Let's write a view using base view **View** and then modify it to use TemplateView.
+Let's write a view using base class view **View** and then modify it to use TemplateView.
 TemplateView would help us avoid several lines of code.

 #### Vanilla view